amino-os/Amino.Run/docs/code_study/DMList.md

 * Can users call methods on multiple Sapphire objects in one transaction, e.g. SO1.A() and SO2.B()?

 ### OptimisticTransactions 92 LoC
-> Transactions with optimistic concurrency control, abort on conict
+> Transactions with optimistic concurrency control, abort on conflict

 ## Checkpointing